JamesBara/HAL-files/README.md

-This is a work in progress.
+~~This is a work in progress.~~ Project is in hiatus after managing to destroy my nucleo board while trying to solder external crystal.

 Custom HAL for stm32l452ret6.